02.12.25

-We want to enhance protection against fire through the increased acceptance and use of fire sprinklers by encouraging the promotion /installation of sprinklers driving a culture change so that sprinklers are understood and accepted as the norm for UK.
+We aim to strengthen fire protection by increasing the acceptance and use of fire sprinklers, encouraging their promotion and installation to drive a cultural shift in which sprinklers are understood and accepted as the norm across the UK.

-One way to achieve this is by working with our FRS representatives and the sprinkler industry to collate sprinkler saves, promoting their ability to operate/control a fire.
-A sprinkler save is where one or more sprinkler heads activate to control/extinguish a building fire – providing powerful evidence as to the ability of sprinklers to reduce the effects of fire.
+One way to achieve this is by working with Fire and Rescue Service (FRS) representatives and the sprinkler industry to collate and share evidence of sprinkler saves.
+A sprinkler save occurs when one or more sprinkler heads activate to control or extinguish a building fire, providing powerful, real-world evidence of the effectiveness of sprinklers in reducing the impact of fire.

 A sprinkler save is when one or sprinkler heads have been activated and have successfully contained and controlled a fire.